SAP-samples/abap-cheat-sheets/13_Program_Flow_Logic.md

 - [`LOOP ...
 ENDLOOP`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abaploop_at_itab.htm) statements are meant for loops across internal tables.
 See also the cheat sheet on internal tables.
   - In contrast to the loops above, the system field `sy-index` is not set.
 Instead, the system field `sy-tabix` is set and which contains the table index of the current table line in the loop pass.
   - You can also realize loops using iteration expressions with `VALUE` and `REDUCE`.
-See the cheat sheet example on internal tables, too.
+See the example class for the internal table cheat sheet.
 - [`SELECT ...
 ENDSELECT`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapselect.htm) statements loop across the result set of a database access.
 See also the cheat sheet on ABAP SQL.

 <p align="right">(<a href="#top">back to top</a>)</p>